V-Sekai/manuals/decisions/20240511-wasm-cache-incident.md

 ## Problem Statement

-The following error was encountered:
+The following error was encountered even though the module is disabled from building and other code was identical to master:

 ```bash
 error: undefined symbol: saveSetjmp (referenced by root reference (e.g. compiled C/C++ code))